icosa-foundation/open-brush-docs/user-guide/saving-and-sharing-your-open-brush-sketches.md

 You can upload your sketches directly to Icosa Gallery from within Open Brush to share with the community and preserve your work online.

+Open Brush includes the exported triangle count with an Icosa upload.
+Icosa uses this information to estimate the complexity of an item before another user downloads it; you do not need to enter it manually.

 You can also add [portals](portals.md) that link the current scene to a sketch in the Curated or Liked sections of the Icosa Gallery.

+Advanced users running a compatible gallery instance can change the Icosa API and website roots in the [Sharing section of `Open Brush.cfg`](the-open-brush-config-file.md#sharing-section).

+## Publish to Viverse Worlds

+Open Brush can package a sketch as a browser-based world and publish it directly to Viverse.

+1. Save the sketch.
+2. Select **Upload** on the Admin panel.
+3. Choose **Viverse**.
+4. If prompted, sign in to a Vive account in the browser and return to Open Brush.
+5. Confirm the upload and wait for Open Brush to finish exporting and publishing the world.
+6. Use the completion link or **View Last Upload** to open the world.

+Imported Media Library content may not be included in every publishing format.
+Read the warning shown by the Upload panel before continuing and check the published world after upload.

 ### **Save in various file formats using Cameras**